 Your printer is going to flood!

 Oh, forget the drama of a dam bursting and the household being drowned in sticky black goo.
 Oh, no, this sort of flood is completely unannounced, quiet, totally without fanfare but when you finally catch on, it will be like a scene from the Keystone Kops.

 How Bad Can it be?

-Bad enough that ink sits in your waste tube allowing it to clog up with waste ink until it finally backs up into the parking pad, soiling the underside of your printhead.
+Sinister enough that, Ink sitting in your waste tube allowing it to clog up until it finally backs up into the parking pad, soiling the underside of your printhead.

-Subtle and sinister enough that backed up ink soils printouts, and clogs the nozzles.
+Subtle enough that backed up ink soils printouts, and clogs the nozzles.
 Often people don’t notice the increase in cleaning cycles or the increased cost in cartridges whilst actual printing output reduces.

 So bad that if you aren’t paying attention when it finally starts leaking out, that your walls, your desk and yes, that wonderful carpet or laminate flooring will need to be repainted, repaired or replaced.
 Often involving some other form of insurance claim that ups your premiums, and incurs an excess.